jgraph/www.diagrams.net-source/doc/faq/share-diagrams.md

 While you can [share diagrams via Dropbox](doc/faq/share-diagram-dropbox.html), there are some limitations, and collaborative editing is not available.

-Collaborative editing on diagram files stored in Google Drive and OneDrive let you see everyone's changes in real-time, as you edit a diagram.
+When collaborative editing diagram files stored in Google Drive and OneDrive, you see everyone's cursors, selections and changes in real-time, as you edit a diagram together.

 **Tip:** We recommend Google Drive as it provides more secure permissions for third-party apps like diagrams.net, and lets you open diagrams easily via your normal file manager.

-## Share your mouse cursor
+## Shared mouse cursors by default

-To see each other's mouse cursor in diagrams.net when collaborating in real-time on a diagram stored in OneDrive or Google Drive, right-click and select _Share Cursor_.

-Now, each user will be assigned a colour, and you will see their cursor with their names as you edit the shared diagram.
+Each user is assigned a colour, and you will see their cursor with their names as you edit the shared diagram.
 <br /><img src="/assets/img/blog/remote-cursors.gif" style="max-width:100%;height:auto;" alt="Share your mouse cursor with others who are editing the same diagram file stored in OneDrive or Google Drive">

 ## Do more with diagrams in Google Drive